Frequently Asked Questions

 • A full case history will be taken including details of your current condition, medical history and any other relevant details to ensure we diagnose and treat in the most effective way for your body

-• A hands on examination by the osteopath will be used to test for localized areas of restriction in the body
+• A hands on examination by the osteopath will be used to test for localised areas of restriction in the body

 • A diagnosis of the presenting problem will be discussed and a treatment plan designed specifically for you